CR1337/human-readable-ids/README.md

 # human-readable-ids
-A tool for generating non-human-readable ids to human-readable ids.
+A tool for generating human-readable ids from non-human-readable ids.

 ## Usage